Glaucilândia: Health and education

 The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.

-In the health sector there were 07 clinics and no hospitals.
-In the educational sector there were 07 primary schools and 01 middle schools.
+In the health sector there were 7 clinics and no hospitals.
+In the educational sector there were 7 primary schools and 1 middle school.